AI chatbots and competition law

 European Commission Investigation (4 December 2025)

-The EC’s investigation covers all of EU member states except Italy, to avoid overlap with the Italian Competition Authority’s ongoing proceedings (discussed in more detail below).
+The EC’s investigation and Statement of Objections covers all of EU member states except Italy, to avoid overlap with the Italian Competition Authority’s ongoing proceedings (discussed in more detail below).

-The EC has stated that, given the importance of the case, it is considering swift interim measures, which would force Meta to change its policy before it reaches a final infringement decision.
-However, the EC faces a high substantive and procedural bar when seeking to impose such measures and it remains to be seen whether the EC will be able to demonstrate that the immediate harm to competition caused by Meta’s AI policy justifies interim measures.
+The fact that the EC intends to impose interim measures – effectively a form of regulatory injunction – shows how seriously it is treating this case.
+The EC faces a high substantive and procedural bar when seeking to impose such measures and will need to demonstrate that the immediate harm to competition caused by Meta’s AI policy justifies this form of emergency intervention.

 Italian Interim Injunction (24 December 2025)